joyeusenoelle/GuideToMastodon/README.md

 While we're on the subject, it's worth noting that this is true of nearly any social media software.
 Twitter admins can read your DMs.
 Forum admins can read your private messages.
 This is not a novel or unusual feature of Mastodon; I'm just making sure you know about it.

-**As a general rule, if an application you're using isn't [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) and relies on an intermediary like a server, the information you're sending isn't secure unless you take extra steps outside the application to secure it.**
+**As a general rule, if an application you're using isn't [end-to-end encrypted](https://en.wikipedia.org/wiki/End-to-end_encryption), the information you're sending isn't secure unless you take [extra steps outside the application to secure it](https://en.wikipedia.org/wiki/Pretty_Good_Privacy).**

 ## What happens when someone follows me?